At a Glance

 ✨Showcase Your Teaching Experience

-Given the university's commitment to diversity, be prepared to discuss how you promote equity, diversity, and inclusion in your teaching practices.
-Share any relevant experiences that demonstrate your commitment to creating an inclusive learning environment.
+Given the university's focus on diversity, be prepared to discuss how you incorporate equity and inclusion into your teaching practices.
+Share any relevant experiences that highlight your commitment to creating an inclusive learning environment.